leonism/Breast-Cancer/README.md

 So, what's the vibe here?
 The `Patient ID` is our unique identifier, ensuring each record stands out.
 The `Class` column is the headline act, telling us whether the tumor is `malignant` (cancerous) or `benign` (not cancerous).
 The rest of the columns?
 Theyre numeric medical descriptions of the tumor, except for `Doctor name`, which adds a categorical twist.

-> Keep this in mind---if our goal is to predict whether a tumor is
+> Keep this in mind --- if our goal is to predict whether a tumor is
 > cancerous based on the other features, we'll need to perform some
 > one-hot encoding on the categorical data and clean up the numerical
 > data.
 Just like tuning an instrument before a jam session, prepping